Script-Hero/ElectricalEngineeringObsidianVault/Physics E&M/Electric Fields.md

 #Phys-EM

 - Electric charges exert forces on one another at a distance
-- Imagine that a charge impacts the space around it by generating an "electric field"
+- Imagine that a charge impacts the space around it by generating an "[[Electric Field]]"
-- We can measure an electric field by examing its effect on a small "test" charge:
+- We can measure an [[Electric Field]] by examing its effect on a small "test" charge:
 	- $\vec{E}(\vec{r})=\lim_{q_0\to0}\frac{\vec{F}(\vec{r})}{q_0}$
-	- When we put a test charge into our system we *do not* want our test charge to introduce a significant electric field of its own.
+	- When we put a test charge into our system we *do not* want our test charge to introduce a significant [[Electric Field]] of its own.
 	- Imagine how we can test Earth's gravitational field by dropping a "test rock" and seeing how it falls.
 Technically our test rock has its own gravitational field but its not much.

 Coulomb Field from charge $q$